ivantangsc/Fraud-Detection-ML/README.md

 As you can see precision rate is slightly lower than recall rate, but it makes sense because we figured that there are many hidden fraud bets in the non-fraud sample, due to historical detection limitation.

-Overall, I am pleased with the result currently with the features we can use, and look forward to improve it in the future with additional new data and potential stronger features.
+Overall, I am pleased with the result currently with the features we can use, and am looking forward to improving it in the future with additional new data and potential stronger features.

 # Feature Selections